-The infatuation began when I must have been seven or eight years old and I first twirled my fork around a bowl-full of long noodles drowned in creamy white sauce at the Olive Garden.
+The infatuation began when I was seven or eight years old and I first twirled my fork around a bowl-full of long noodles drowned in creamy white sauce at the Olive Garden.
 I inhaled my kid-sized portion in record time, after-which I basically licked the plate clean and from then on, I begged my parents to take me back more often than I care to admit.

 As I got older, I lost the love for Olive Garden’s version because I tried it at a real Italian restaurant (oh my gosh, so much better), and then later had my Mom’s version on a semi-regular basis.
-Her take on it, based off of a Martha Stewart recipe while still not waist-cinching, was much lighter than my favorite restaurant version, because instead of the noodles swimming in a puddle of sauce, the sauce actually blanketed the noodles in a perfect ratio.
+Her take on it, based off of a Martha Stewart recipe while still not waist-cinching, was much lighter than my favorite restaurant version.
+Instead of the noodles swimming in a puddle of sauce, the sauce actually blanketed the noodles in a perfect ratio.
 Also, she used half and half instead of heavy cream, and on top of that, used parmigiano reggiano, which packs a much more pungent flavor per ounce than a typical block of parmesan cheese.

-I find that when I’m craving alfredo sauce, but want something a bit lighter, I’ll go for my Mom’s version, but when I’m not counting calories in the least, like today, I’ll throw caution to the wind and make a version somewhere in the middle of hers and the restaurant version swimming in sauce.
+I find when I’m craving alfredo sauce, but want something a bit lighter, I’ll go for my Mom’s version, but when I’m not counting calories in the least, like today, I’ll throw caution to the wind and make a version somewhere in the middle of hers and the restaurant version swimming in sauce.

-While I still keep the sauce to pasta ratio in check in this version, I don’t hold back on the heavy cream.
-Also, I find that parmigiano reggiano doesn’t mimic the subtle, yet cheesy flavor normal parmesan does, so I go with the cheaper stuff.
-And I can’t believe I’m saying this, but pre-shredded parmesan cheese is fine, I went with this brand, and it worked perfectly, but any kind will do.
+Parmesan cheese.
+I find that parmigiano reggiano doesn’t mimic the subtle, yet cheesy flavor restaurant Alfredo sauce has, so I go with the cheaper stuff.
+And I can’t believe I’m saying this, but good-quality pre-shredded parmesan cheese is fine, just don’t get the grated kind in the green can.

 Toss them with the finished pasta at the last minute, and dinner is ready to go.